What is the Certificate of Inspection?

 How do I complete a Certification of Inspection?

-You should submit the completed Certificate of Inspection to the Management Agency within 15 days of the inspection date or before 15 December, whichever is earlier.
+You should then submit the completed Certificate of Inspection Form to the Management Agency within 15 days of the inspection date or before 15 December, whichever is earlier.

 No, you cannot inspect your own apiaries to complete a Certificate of Inspection.

-I have mislaid my paper Certificate of Inspection form.
+I have mislaid my Certificate of Inspection form.
 What should I do?

 To access the list of authorised beekeepers available to perform Certificates of Inspection please click here.